ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 # Email sending authorization

 Some vendors use a hosted service that wants to generate emails that appear to be from the customer.
-When a customer has deployed anti-spam meassures such as DKIM {{RFC6376}}, DMARC {{RFC7489}} or SPF {{RFC7208}}, the vendor's mail service needs to be added to the list of allowed mail servers.
+When a customer has deployed anti-spam measures such as DKIM {{RFC6376}}, DMARC {{RFC7489}} or SPF {{RFC7208}}, the vendor's mail service needs to be added to the list of allowed mail servers.
 However, some customers might not want to give permission for a vendor to send emails from their entire domain.
 It is recommended that a vendor uses a subdomain.
 If the vendor's domain is example-vendor.com, and the customer domain is example-customer.com, the vendor could use the subdomain example-customer.example-vendor.com to send emails.
-Alternatively, the customer could delegate a subdomain example-vendor.example-customer.com to the vendoer for email sending, as those email addresses would have a stronger origin appearance of being emails send by the customer to their clients.
+Alternatively, the customer could delegate a subdomain example-vendor.example-customer.com to the vendor for email sending, as those email addresses would have a stronger origin appearance of being emails sent by the customer to their clients.

  Besides requiring proof of ownership of the domain, the customer needs to authorize the hosted service to send email on their behalf.